Paparoa National Park: Coastal region

-Wildlife
+Ecology

+Fauna

-Bird habitats within the park range from on or near the coastline to the peak of the Paparoa Ranges.
-Several species such as tui, bellbird, kaka, New Zealand pigeon and parakeets migrate from winter habitat in the lower forests to summer habitat in the upland forests.
+Bird habitats within the park range from the coastline to the peak of the Paparoa Ranges.
+Several species, such as tūī, bellbirds, kākā, kererū (New Zealand pigeon), and parakeets, migrate from winter habitat in the lower forests to summer habitat in the upland forests.

-A significant feature of the coast is the colony of the rare seabird, the Westland petrel or tāiko, that is located on densely forested terraces just south of Punakaiki river.
-The Westland petrel breeding site at Punakaiki has been identified as an Important Bird Area, by BirdLife International.
+A significant feature of the coast is the colony of the rare seabird, the Westland petrel (tāiko), located on densely forested terraces just south of the Punakaiki River.
+The Westland petrel breeding site at Punakaiki has been identified as an Important Bird Area by BirdLife International.

-Large colonies of New Zealand fur seals have been established adjacent areas around Westport such as at Cape Foulwind.
+Large colonies of New Zealand fur seals have been established in adjacent areas around Westport, such as at Cape Foulwind.
 Rare southern elephant seals and leopard seals also visit.
 Hector's dolphins (some of the highest population densities in the nation) and some other dolphins including killer whales can be observed close to shores as well.
 For whales, their number is still very small, but various species have been observed.